wp-plugins/category-feature/readme.txt

 = 1.2 =
 code overhaul and plugin hooks into the Ads Easy Plugin if Google AdSense Tags are in use

+= 1.3 =
+small bugfix in auto excerpt

+= 1.4 =

+possibility to change size of thumbnail added; small bug fixed